3drobotics/solodevguide/book/concept-video.md

 The `mfw_ipucsc` pipeline uses iMX6 drivers to transform the video into a planer (YUV) colorspace, making it suitable for encoding as h264 or further processing.

 The package `gst-plugins-good-video4linux2` allows us to use the `v4l2sink` pipeline in *GStreamer*.
-The second package is a kernel module called `v4l2loopback`, wihch allows us to emulate a video device.
+The second package is a kernel module called `v4l2loopback`, which allows us to emulate a video device.
 Creating multiple video processing endpoints requires the kernel-level driver `v4l2loopback`, which creates video devices that echo their video input as video output.
 To activate this driver:

 ```
 modprobe v4l2loopback exclusive_caps=0,0 video_nr=1,2